Germany–United Kingdom relations: Reunification

 In 1990, United Kingdom prime minister Margaret Thatcher at first opposed German reunification but eventually accepted the Treaty on the Final Settlement with Respect to Germany.

 Since 1945, Germany hosts several British military installations in Western part of the country as part of British Forces Germany.
 Both countries are members of NATO, and share strong economic ties.

 David McAllister, the former minister-president of the German state of Lower Saxony, son of a Scottish father and a German mother, holds British and German citizenship.
 Similarly, the former leader of the Scottish National Party in the British House of Commons, Angus Robertson is half German, as his mother was from Germany.
 Robertson speaks fluent German and English.

 In 1996, Britain and Germany established a shared embassy building in Reykjavik.
 Celebrations to open the building were held on 2 June 1996 and attended by the British Foreign Secretary at the time, Malcolm Rifkind, and the then Minister of State at the German Foreign Ministry, Werner Hoyer, and the Icelandic Foreign Minister Halldór Ásgrímsson.
 The commemorative plaque in the building records that it is "the first purpose built co-located British-German chancery building in Europe".

+In October 2024 the Trinity House Agreement between both countries defence ministers was signed to "deepen defence cooperation across all domains".
+In July 2025 both concluded the Kensington Treaty deepening relations further.
+German Cancellor Friedrich Merz called the treaty a "historic day for German-British relations".